ECONOMIST AND EXPERT KEYNOTE SPEAKER ON SUSTAINABILITY. KNOWN FOR THE TERM DOUGHNUT ECONOMICS.

-She founded the term ‘Doughnut Economics’ .
-Kate and her team believe Humanity’s 21st century challenge is to meet the needs of all within the means of the planet.
-In other words, to ensure that no one falls short on life’s essentials (from food and housing to healthcare and political voice), while ensuring that collectively we do not overshoot our pressure on Earth’s life-supporting systems, on which we fundamentally depend – such as a stable climate, fertile soils, and a protective ozone layer.
+Raworth believes that humanity’s 21st century challenge is to meet the needs of all within the means of the planet.
+She wants to ensure that no one falls short on life’s essentials while at the same time, ensuring that, collectively we do not overshoot our pressure on the earth’s life-supporting systems.

 - A Healthy Economy Should Be Designed to Thrive, Not Grow